c13andrewsmith/ruby-exercises/data-types/ints_and_floats/README.md

-The ints_and_floats file contain several exercises for you to work on.
+The `ints_and_floats_spec.rb` file contain several exercises for you to work on.
 Make the tests pass.